wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.5.5 =
+The help section has been updated.

 = 1.5.4 =
 Hopefully this update will send fewer email notifications when your token is